Music therapy for cerebral palsy is a fun, engaging way to promote neuroplasticity and improve motor function.

 That’s a wrap!
 Let’s go over some of the main takeaways from this article.

-Our brains are incredibly adaptable, but they need repetitions to become familiar with new functions.
+Our brains are incredibly adaptable, but they need repetitious activities or exercise to become familiar with new functions.

 Music therapy is a fun, motivating way for people with cerebral palsy to perform lots of repetitions.

-It combines multiple senses (vision, hearing, and touch) to promote better coordination, spatial awareness, and control.
+It combines multiple senses (vision, hearing, touch, and proprioception) to promote better coordination, spatial awareness, and control.

 Anyone with any type or severity of cerebral palsy can benefit from music therapy.